 After checking in to my motel I decided on a long walk around the beaches directly north of town.
 My destination was Mother Beddock rock something I had never heard of until a few weeks ago but now was fascinated by.
 One reviewer on Trip Advisor calls it a “a big rock sitting on another rock looking as though it should just tumble down” and it’s hard to disagree with that assessment.
 This large balancing rock was the star attraction of the Mother Beddock track.
 This view was from Rose Bay.

 Looking east past Mother Beddock towards the town of Bowen.
-The town’s prosperous economy based on agriculture, fishing, tourism, and mining.
-Its rainfall is low for a tropical coastal town and the weather is sunny and warm most of the year making Bowen a candidate for the best climate in Australia.
+The town’s prosperous economy is based on agriculture, fishing, tourism, and mining.
+Its rainfall is low for a tropical coastal town and the weather is sunny and warm most of the year making Bowen a candidate for the best climate in Australia, cyclones notwithstanding.

 After the climb up to the rock it was back down again to Murray Bay.
 This was a beautiful deserted spot where I took the time to get wet in the Coral Sea.